1 (205) 386-6182 info@fertilizerforless.com

 7. Consider hiring professional movers.
 It will save you a lot of time and headache.

+Moving plants across state lines can be a stressful and complex process.
+Each state has its own regulations and guidelines for transporting plants, and failure to comply with these rules can result in hefty fines.
 Remember, if you’re in doubt, check with your State’s Department of Agriculture before moving your houseplants across state lines.